pomidoros/python_algorithms/README.md

-Hello
+Hello\n
-To install this package you should execute command: pip install -r requirements.txt
+To install this package you should execute command:\n pip install -r requirements.txt